 Bangladesh is a riverine country.
-Due to have a low land, the country is flooded with rivers.
-All the rivers are connected across the country and eventually meet at Bay of Bengal.
-Most of the sources of this water come from India who has a higher land, geographically.
+Due to having a low land, the country is flooded with rivers.
+All the rivers are connected across the country and eventually meet at the Bay of Bengal.
+Most of the sources of this water come from India, which has a higher land geographically.

-The capital Dhaka is also blessed with few rivers and lakes.
+The capital Dhaka, is also blessed with a few rivers and lakes.
 They somehow meet the demand to provide water supply to the homes of the massive population of Dhaka.
 However, the condition of these rivers is at stake at the moment.
-Since 1980s, people from different parts of the country started coming to Dhaka for trade and better lifestyle.
-Therefore, it was needed to expand Dhaka by filling lands.
+Since the 1980s, people from different parts of the country started coming to Dhaka for trade and a better lifestyle.
+Therefore, it was necessary to expand Dhaka by filling lands.
 Currently, the government is trying to save the rivers to make it sustainable for the future generations.

 1. Buriganga River:

-The capital Dhaka has developed around the Buriganga River.
-It serves as the main source of water supply for the inhabitants of the city.
+The capital, Dhaka, has developed around the Buriganga River.
+It serves as the primary water supply source for the city’s inhabitants.

-Starting from the west, the river has streamed through the south to eventually join the mighty Padma.
-The name ‘Buriganga’ has evolved from its main source Ganges.
-The Ganges meets Dhaleshwari River before combining with the Bay of Bengal.
+Starting from the west, the river streams through the south to eventually join the mighty Padma.
+The name ‘Buriganga’ has evolved from its primary source, the Ganges.
+The Ganges meets the Dhaleshwari River before combining with the Bay of Bengal.
 It is said that the Mughals were surprised to see the water levels of Buriganga when they first came to establish the city.
 Later, the link was lost and Dhaleshwari became the main source for Buriganga.
-The average depth of the river is 25 feet and maximum 58 feet.
+The average depth of the river is 25 feet and the maximum is 58 feet.

-The Buriganga is also commercially important for the capital Dhaka.
-Launch and steamers sails from here to other parts of the country.
-This made the trade and transportation much easier.
-In fact, Mughals started trading since 1610 through this channel.
+The Buriganga is also commercially important for the capital, Dhaka.
+Launch and steamers sail from here to other parts of the country.
+This made trade and transportation much easier.
+In fact, the Mughals started trading in 1610 through this channel.

 Today, Buriganga has lost its identity and stream.
 Pollution has engulfed the river heavily.
-Majority of those causes from tannery wastes.
+The majority of those are caused by tannery wastes.
 Besides, people are littering the banks from the roads.
 Passengers are littering from launch.
-Even, most of the sewerage lines have ended in this river.
+Even most of the sewerage lines have ended in this river.

 2. Turag River:

 This river is an upper stream of Buriganga.
-It inherits from Bangshi River, then flowing through Gazipur, finally ends at Buriganga.
+It inherits from the Bangshi River, flows through Gazipur, and finally ends at Buriganga.
 The river is transportable at any time of the year.
-‘Tongi Khal,’ a long canal inside the city connects this river.
+‘Tongi Khal,’ a long canal inside the city, connects this river.

-The second biggest Islamic assembly after Hazz, ‘Biswa Ijtema’ helds at the bank of Turag River.
+The second biggest Islamic assembly after Hazz, ‘Biswa Ijtema’ was held at the bank of the Turag River.
 This river is massively famous for that reason.

 3. Balu River: